 - the house is relatively large and protrudes sideways

 If, for example, all 6 beer friends were to pose for a photo in the bottom right corner, the platform would start to wobble.
-The construction would certainly hold, but too much wobbling gives an uneasy feeling and in the long run strains the fasteners!
+The construction would certainly hold, but too much wobbling gives an uneasy feeling and in the long run strains the attachments!

-Variant 2: Triangle construction with V-bracket
+Variant 2: Triangle construction with V-Bracket

 Analysis: A triangular construction is the perfect solution here!

-Trees can carry incredible loads!
+Trees can take incredible loads!